 Twin-bedded room with vaulted ceiling.

-Isis Cottage has its own private garden overlooking the River Thames comprising of a lawn, a gravel garden with patio seating and a wild flower meadow with orchard, ideal for relaxing or tranquil alfresco dining.
-A BBQ and sun umbrella are provided in summer.
+Private garden overlooking the River Thames comprising of a lawn, a gravel garden with patio seating and a wild flower meadow with orchard, ideal for relaxing or tranquil alfresco dining.

-A new tennis court is available for guests to use at any time.
+A tennis court is available for guests to use at any time.